Read in English. Homepage: english.musicaerudita.com |

 Violins: Zoltan Paulinyi and Karla Oliveto

-Viola: Sándor József Thurzó (artistic director)
+Viola: Sándor József Thurzó (artistic

 Cello: Norma Lilian